The Lonesome Whip-poor-will: A Cultural History of America’s Most Iconic Bird

 For centuries, Americans anxiously awaited the return of Whip-poor-wills in early spring.
 So much depended on the first Whip-poor-will’s song, which would extinguish winter, predict the future, guarantee wealth, and cure backaches.

-Tentatively titled The Lonesome Whip-poor-will: The Cultural History of America’s Most Meaningful Bird, my new book tells, for the first time, the story of Eastern Whip-poor-wills.
+Tentatively titled The Lonesome Whip-poor-will: A Cultural History of America’s Most Iconic Bird, my new book tells, for the first time, the story of Eastern Whip-poor-wills.

-The Lonesome Whip-poor-will is under contract with NYU Press and will appear in its Animals in Context series in 2025-2026.
+The Lonesome Whip-poor-will is under contract with NYU Press and will appear in its Animals in Context series, likely sometime in mid-to-late 2027.

 Plate 41, from American Ornithology, Alexander Wilson